vc-assist/backend/README.md

 - `protogetter --fix ./...` - makes sure you use `Get` methods on protobufs to prevent segmentation faults when chaining stuff together

 > [!NOTE]
-> to use these commands you'll need to install their respective dependencies
+> To use these commands you'll need to install their respective dependencies.

 - `go install github.com/sqlc-dev/sqlc/cmd/sqlc@latest`
 - `go install github.com/bufbuild/buf/cmd/buf@v1.33.0`
 - `go install github.com/ghostiam/protogetter/cmd/protogetter@latest`

-### testing
+## Testing

 - `go test ./lib/... ./cmd/authd` - runs all tests that don't require manual interaction
 - `go test ./cmd/powerschoold` - runs the tests for the powerschool service, this is kept separately from the rest of the tests because it requires you to sign in with powerschool manually which doesn't work out that well if you're testing everything all at once